kbr/autotask/README.rst

     AUTOTASK_IS_ACTIVE = True

+**Notes:**

-Note: don't activate *autotask* before running *python manage.py migrate*.
+    - Don't activate *autotask* before running ``python manage.py migrate``.
 Otherwise *autotask* will try to access an undefined database-table.
+    - Don't run test with *autotask* activated.
+This will break tests because of an atexit-handler.
+    - If *autotask* has not shutdown properly (because of a *kill 9* or some strange crash) a supervisor-marker may stay in the database preventing to start autotask the next time.
+In this case just restart the django process.

 *autotask* offers three decorators to handle asynchronous tasks ::